Skip to main content

 Intuitively, what we need to do is to set a threshold for the PCE value.
 Then, when comparing an evidence image to the CRP that supposedly generated it, we’ll compare the obtained PCE against the threshold: if it’s above the threshold, we’ll say the image is compatible with the device, otherwise not.
 Using our experimental data, we can decide where to set the threshold.
 Choosing too low values will result in “compatible!” quite often, so we’ll have many true positives (which means that a matching image is correctly classified as matching), but we’ll also have many false positives (non-matching images erroneously classified as matching).

 Choosing too high values would bring the opposite problem: we’d remove many false positives, but we’d also lose many true positives.
 This is where the ROC curve comes in handy.
-We let the threshold span a large set of possible values and annotate the true positive and false positive rate associated with each value.
+We let the threshold span a large set of possible values and annotate the true positive and false positive rates associated with each value.
 Then, we consider false positive rate versus true positive rate for each threshold value, as in Figure 2.
-We see that for a threshold value of 26, the classification algorithm yields 94% true positive rate for 0.1% false positive rate.
+We see that for a threshold value of 26, the classification algorithm yields a 94% true positive rate for a 0.1% false positive rate.
 Keeping in mind that the Test dataset contains images that may have been zoomed, this result is undoubtedly positive overall.

 Figure 2: ROC curve for the base dataset